+Why Nordics are the most leading in fintech development

   As the extensive usage of mobile payment systems has spread over the Scandinavian region, Danish banks have come together to create the country’s own mobile payment provider.

   MobilePay was created in 2013 and offered the swift and secure proceeding of the transactions made via the mobile phone.
 Today, more than 3 million people in Denmark use MobilePay services, however, the ambitions of this fintech company go beyond Denmark, MobilePay aims to become the leading Nordic mobile payment provider, however, so far, its attempt at gaining popularity in neighboring Norway failed, when the local banks chose to back up Klarna.

   Sweden - Cyborg payment

   The last Scandinavian innovation to discuss here might not be on the same scale of popularity and outreach as the ones discussed earlier, however, it is arguably much more impressive due to its futuristic nature.

   Cyborg payments, or otherwise referred to as the radio frequency identification (RFID) chips were originally developed by Biohax International, and have since seen more than 6000 people inserting them into their bodies.

   Final view at Nordics in fintech development

   If this fintech innovation gains enough popularity, then the nature of how we proceed with our payments will change once and for all.
 If an individual will be able to pay for the goods and services that they purchase with a simple wave of the hand then a large chunk of the global fintech market will be demolished as its solutions will no longer be necessary.

   It is yet unclear what the future of the global fintech market will look like, however, one can already see the pivotal role that the Scandinavian region will play in shaping it.

   Observing and directly related to global fintech developments, we admire the achievement of the Nordic countries.
-It should be noted that the technologies used are also familiar to our team.
-Therefore, if you have an idea for fintech development and are missing only technical skilled team for its implementation, leave a request in the form below and we will be happy to assist you.
+It should be noted that the technologies used are also familiar to our dedicated development team.
+Therefore, if you have an idea for SaaS development and are missing only technical skilled team for its implementation, leave a request in the form below and we will be happy to assist you.